fronzbot/fronzbot.github.io/_posts/2017-12-27-bringing-vhs-to-the-future.md

 After installing the windows command-line version using their installation tool (v0.4, specifically), I had to decide how I wanted to split my videos.  `PySceneDetect` offers two modes:

-- Content-aware (Intellegent scene detection, but slow)
+- Content-aware (Intelligent scene detection, but slow)
 - Thresholding (Basically looks for 'black' screens in between cuts)

 I opted for thresholding since it was faster and less aggressive than content mode.
 To use this, I opened a command prompt (`Windows Key + R`, type `cmd.exe`, hit `Enter`) and then used the `cd` command to navigate to where I stored my videos.
 From here, assuming I had a video file called `home-movie.avi`, I ran the following command: